-Dr Naqvi is an expert in disorders of the aorta including Loeys-Dietz syndrome, Marfan syndrome and undiagnosed connective tissue disorders in children.
+Dr Naqvi is an expert in disorders of the aorta including Loeys-Dietz syndrome in children (also known as LDS syndrome), Marfan syndrome and undiagnosed connective tissue disorders in children.
 She is the Paediatric Aortopathy Marfan Lead at the Royal Brompton Hospital in Chelsea, London.
 She is an active member of the Pan London Aortopathy expert group and organises professional meetings on diseases of the aorta.
 She has also given an invited lecture at the national patient meeting for the Marfan Association at St George’s Hospital in London.

 What is a Loeys-Dietz Syndrome?